BBC NI Job Cuts: BBC Northern Ireland to lose 36 posts

 BBC NI had previously scaled back plans for a £77m redevelopment of Broadcasting House in Belfast.

-BBC NI also said that other ongoing UK-wide operational and staffing reviews are may also "impact other locally-based teams and roles next year", but gave no further details about what that might mean.
+BBC NI also said that other ongoing UK-wide operational and staffing reviews may also "impact other locally-based teams and roles next year", but gave no further details about what that might mean.